 Python API example

-In addition to the REST APIs, a Python API is provided with Watson Machine Learning which allows you to easily create, deploy and use a Decision Optimization model from a Python notebook.
+In addition to the REST APIs, a Python API is provided with Watson Machine Learning so you can easily create, deploy, and use a Decision Optimization model from a Python notebook.

 For more information, see Python client example.

-An example notebook describing and documenting all steps is available from the Watson Studio Gallery.
+An example notebook describing and documenting all steps is available from the Gallery.